-- 1. Been generated either; - using a trustworthy system, taking all reasonable precautions to prevent any loss, disclosure, or unauthorized use of the private key, and then securely transferred into an Azure Key Vault; or - b. directly generated by an Azure Key Vault. - 2.
-AND have been stored in an Azure Key Vault.
+- a) been generated - using a trustworthy system, taking all reasonable precautions to prevent any loss, disclosure, or unauthorized use of the private key, and then securely transferred into an Azure Key Vault; or - 2. directly generated by and stored in an Azure Key Vault. - b) been stored in an Azure Key Vault.